SAP-samples/teched2023-IN260/exercises/ex7/README.md

-# Exercise 7 - (Optional) Deploying the application to SAP Business Technology Platform
+# Exercise 7 - (Optional) Deploying the Application to SAP Business Technology Platform

-In this exercise, we will look at the steps required to deploy the application to SAP Business Technology Platform.
+In this exercise, we will look at the steps required to deploy the application to the SAP Business Technology Platform.

-## 7.1 Creating a destination for SuccessFactors API endpoint and the Synthetic OpenAPI service
+## 7.1 Creating a Destination for SuccessFactors API Endpoint and the Synthetic OpenAPI Service

 - [ ] Please follow [this](https://developers.sap.com/tutorials/cp-cf-create-destination.html) tutorial to create a destination in your BTP Trial account cockpit with the following details: